 If you have previous muscle or joint injuries (for example: back pain, knee problems) ask your doctor to refer you to a physical therapist who can give you strengthening and stretching exercises related to your injury.
 This will help protect weakened joints and muscles from re-injury.

-How hard do you have to exercise to burn up body fat?
 The harder the intensity of exercise, the more calories are burned by the body.
 However, when starting a new exercise program, it's unwise and unsafe to exercise at high intensities.
 That's why a low to moderate pace is recommended for beginners.
 You’ll just need to exercise longer to burn up the calories.
 Make your pace as brisk as you can handle.
 When you have established a good routine, try to add intervals of higher intensity effort into your workout - or just stick with it!
 Over time, the regularity of your exercise program is even more important than intensity level.
 Remember, keep exercise up and you’ll keep weight off!